South Dakota

 Data Tools for Monitoring and Program Improvement:

-• Generally during onsite visits, the required student-file documentation (including intake form, program of study, assessments, and release-of-information signature) is randomly verified.
-Furthermore, the MIS has functionality which allows the agency and the providers to generate detailed reports for analyzing participants, dates, FY hours, hours-between-assessment, test-instruments, levels, forms, scale scores, measurable skills gains, periods of participation, completions, and more.
+• During onsite monitors, the required student-file documentation (including the intake form, instructional goals, assessments, and release-of-information signature) is verified; the student-file data are then compared to the respective MIS records for validation.
+Additionally, the MIS possesses functionality to generate detailed statewide and localized reports for analyzing names, dates, FY hours, instruments, levels, forms, scale scores, Measurable Skill Gains, Periods of Participation, and Barriers to Employment.

 State Tools and Resources: